PyLore/YouSearch/README.md

 # YouSearch - By Lore<3

 ### A python module that scrapes any youtube search.
+(Can be used for any project, IF NEEDED)

 ## ❓ How does it work?:
 Nothing complicated, just scrapes youtube and parses out the videos.